dragarth-7/knotx-aggregator/README.md

 ## Clone all repositories
 Check a `development/pull-all.sh` script to clone all Knot.x repositories.
 Please check `-h` option for help.
 Execute this script from `knotx-aggregator/development` directory, executing it from another directory will fail.
-Please check `-r` option for providing custom directory where Knot.x repositories will be cloned, for example `sh pull-all.sh -r ../../knotx` make sure, that provided directory exists.
+The `-r` option specifies directory where all Knot.x repositories are cloned such as `sh pull-all.sh -r ../../knotx` make sure, that provided directory exists.

 ## Build Stack
 Check a `development/build-stack.sh` script to build all cloned repositories.
 Please check `-h` option for help.
-This command should also be executed from `knotx-aggregator/development` directory, in other case it will fail.
-Please check `-r` option for building Knot.x repositories in custom location, for example `sh buils-stack.sh -r ../../knotx` make sure that in the provided directory repositories are properly cloned.
+Execute this command from `knotx-aggregator/development` directory.
+Specify the `-r` parameter to point the directory with cloned repositories, for example `sh buils-stack.sh -r ../../knotx` make sure that in the provided directory repositories are properly cloned.